tian-gua/go-db-helper/README.md

 when you want to see the sql statement,you can call the **DebugOn** function to show logs,if not,call the **DebugOff** function to hide logs

-	2017/10/31 15:12:53 SQL: SELECT * FROM tb_test WHERE name = ?
+	2017/10/30 15:12:53 SQL: SELECT * FROM tb_test WHERE name = ?
 AND age = ?
 AND sex IS NOT NULL
-	2017/10/31 15:12:53 args: [aa 18]
+	2017/10/30 15:12:53 args: [aa 18]

 ## custom settings

-if you want to change the timeout,you can call the SetTimeout function
+if you want to change the default timeout,you can call the SetTimeout function

 **SetTimeout(timeout time.Duration)**

-if you implemented the Connetion interface by yourself,you can call the SetConnection function to change the framework internal Connection implementation
+if you implemented the Connection interface by yourself,you can call the SetConnection function to change the framework internal Connection implementation

 **func SetConnection(c Connection)**